Home >> Advice >> Social Media for Singers | Creating Campaigns That Stand Out

 Much like Last FM, Spotify and Soundcloud enable you to upload music content, making it available to the general public and offering them suggestions of other bands and artists they might like.
 Users can create playlists and follow a range of different artists.
 Link them to your Facebook so you can let others know who you’re listening to and of course, share all your own tracks.

 A great tip to increase your content output is to start a podcast.
 These can be streamed via these same channels and again, shared everywhere else.
 Podcasts are a useful way to grow your fanbase, especially if you can get some well-known or up and coming artists on board for guest appearances.

-The most popular playlists on Spotify have large followings and can have a big influence on the music industry.
-To help you find the perfect Spotify playlist, we’ve put together the best playlists to subscribe to in 2019 will help you find the best Spotify playlist for any mood.
+The best Spotify playlists have popular followings, such as Today’s Top Hits, the most followed playlist on Spotify.
+Our top 45 playlists to subscribe to in 2019 will help you find the best Spotify playlist for any mood.
 Spotify playlists are one of the best ways to discover new music.
-Top playlists help listeners to...
+Top playlists help listeners to discover...
 Read more »

 #7 Last FM – an old classic